Priscila Navarro

 Priscila Navarro (born 27 April 1994, in Huánuco) is a Peruvian pianist.

+Life

 At age 5 she began practicing her first notes on a keyboard she had received as a Christmas gift.
 As she learned quickly her father continued to support her talent and she was enrolled in a summer course of piano at the National Cultural Institute in Trujillo, Peru, with Professor Silvia Rosales Tam.

-As of 2014, Navarro is enrolled at the Bower School of Music at Florida Gulf Coast University.
+As of 2014, Navarro was enrolled at the Bower School of Music at Florida Gulf Coast University.